This site requires a more recent version of Adobe Flash Player to function properly.

 With the proliferation of smartphones, tablets and laptops, mobile computing, and in turn the Internet, are now ubiquitous.
 Users can communicate within the range of any wireless LAN or cell phone tower.
 And for this, these devices allow users to employ a wide range of social media, each optimized to a specific purpose.

-Facebook's monthly active user base has increased from about 100 million in 2008 to close to 1.35 billion currently.
-The figure for LinkedIn also jumped substantially in 2013.
-Twitter is not behind either, and witnessed its total monthly active users grow by 73% in 2012 and 40% in 2013.
-Twitter's monthly active users rose by 22% in Q3 2014 to 284 million.
+Facebook's monthly active user base has increased from about 100 million in 2008 to close to 1.39 billion currently.
+The figure for LinkedIn also jumped substantially in 2013 and 2014.
+Twitter is not behind either, and recorded total monthly active users growth of 30% and 20% in 2013 and 2014 respectively.

 Growing Online And Mobile advertising